ppetrovtv/pine_script_docs/source/appendix/Pine_Script_v2_Preprocessor.rst

 Done.
 This text is ready to be processed by Pine Script lexer and parser.
 There are lexer and parser grammars for your reference.

-After the lexer/parser processing, we’d have an AST:
+After the lexer/parser processing, we'd have an AST:

 ::